Gribble: Ecology

-Gribbles bore into wood and plant material for ingestion as food.
-The cellulose of wood is digested, most likely with the aid of cellulases produced by the gribbles themselves.
+Gribbles bore into wood and plant material, and the material is ingested for food; the cellulose of wood is digested, most likely with the aid of cellulases produced by the gribbles themselves.
 The most destructive species are Limnoria lignorum, L. tripunctata and L. quadripunctata.
+Due to dispersal while inhabiting wooden ships, it is uncertain where these three mentioned species ultimately originated from; the habitat that they first evolved in is unknown.

+Gribbles play an ecologically important role by helping to degrade and recycle driftwood.
+Most seaweed-boring gribbles attack holdfasts which can cause the seaweed to come adrift especially during storms.
+For example, Limnoria segnis and L. stephenseni inhabit the holdfasts of Durvillaea antarctica and other species of southern bull-kelp; these isopods have rafted thousands of kilometres across the Southern Ocean inside of these holdfasts.

+For defence, gribbles can jam themselves within their burrows using their uropods and block the tunnel with their rear disc-shaped segment, the pleotelson, an example of phragmosis.

+A number of crustaceans have evolved as commensals with Limnoriidae.
+Species of Chelura are amphipods that inhabit the more severely attacked regions of gribble-attacked wood.
+Donsiella are tiny copepods that inhabit the brood pouch and body of Limnoriidae.

+Relation to humans

-Due to dispersal while inhabiting wooden ships, it is uncertain where these three mentioned species originated.
-Limnoriidae are second only to the Teredinidae in the amount of destruction caused to marine timber structures such as jetties and piers.
+Limnoriidae are second only to the Teredinidae (the shipworms) in the amount of destruction caused to marine timber structures such as jetties and piers.
 L. tripunctata is unusually tolerant of creosote, a preservative often used to protect timber piles, due to symbiosis with creosote-degrading bacteria.
 Gribbles bore the surface layers of wood, unlike the Teredinidae which attack more deeply.
-Their burrows are 1–2 mm diameter, may be several centimetres long, and have the burrow’s roof punctured with a series of smaller ventilation holes.
+Their burrows are 1–2 mm diameter, may be several centimetres long, and have the burrow’s roof punctured with a series of smaller "ventilation" holes.
 Attacked wood can become spongy and friable.

-Gribbles play an ecologically important role, by helping to degrade and recycle driftwood.
-Most seaweed boring gribbles attack holdfasts and their activities can cause the seaweed to come adrift especially during storms.
-For example, Limnoria segnis and L. stephenseni inhabit the holdfasts of Durvillaea antarctica and other southern bull-kelp and have rafted thousands of kilometres across the Southern Ocean inside of these holdfasts.

-For defence, gribbles can jam themselves within their burrows using their uropods and block the tunnel with their rear disc-shaped segment, the pleotelson.

-A number of crustaceans have evolved as commensals with Limnoriidae.
-Chelura are amphipods that inhabit the more severely attacked regions of gribble-attacked wood.
-Donsiella are tiny copepods that inhabit the brood pouch and body of Limnoriidae.

-As a source of biofuel

 It has been suggested that the enzymes used by Limnoriidae to break down wood may be useful for producing sugar from non-food biomass, such as wood or straw, in a sustainable way.
 This could then be used to produce alternative fuels.
 "Enzymes produced by the tiny creatures are able to break down woody cellulose and turn it into energy-rich sugars meaning that gribble could convert wood and straw into liquid biofuel."
-One particular enzyme produced in a special organ in the body of the gribble called the hepatopancreas and secreted into its gut has recently been identified and characterized: the GH7 cellobiohydrolase, LqCel7B.
-This enzyme has been shown to be highly effective in a salty environment such as that in which the gribble lives.
+One particular enzyme produced in the gribble's hepatopancreas and secreted into its gut has recently been identified and characterized: the GH7 cellobiohydrolase, LqCel7B.
+This enzyme has been shown to be highly effective in a saline environment such as that in which the gribble lives.